 (Spoiler Warnings Various)

-I was very fortunate that, growing up, I was able to find books growing up in which girls were the protagonists, the chosen, the ones who saved their homes or their worlds.
+I was very fortunate that, growing up, I was able to find books in which girls were the protagonists, the chosen, the ones who saved their homes or their worlds.
 Particular thanks to Tamora Pierce, who practically codified this as a subgenre, but the truth is that between my school’s surprisingly large collection, given the number of students, and the vast resources of the New York Public Library, my books were full of people like me.

 Where I was more lacking in representation was in films, although I never thought it was an issue.
 Sure, I had some complaints — Leia is undoubtedly awesome, but I wanted to wield a lightsaber goddamnit — but for the most part I accepted that the protagonists of my favorite movies were mostly male.
 Or that even if the main character was a woman, she would be surrounded primarily by men.